-• The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
-Extended hours appointments were available every day for patients who worked during the day.

-- The practice offered online services for patients to book routine appointments and request repeat prescriptions.
-There was a full range of health promotion and screening that reflects the needs for this age group. - They had provided cervical screening for 83% of eligible patients which was comparable with the CCG average and national average. - The practice provided information about long acting reversible methods of contraception for 100% of women who had requested emergency contraception in the preceding 12 months.
-This was 6% more than the CCG average and 7% more than the national average for providing this information.
+- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
+Early morning and late evening appointments were available - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - A self service blood pressure monitoring device was available in the surgery to encourage opportunistic screening.
+Patients who reported high blood pressure readings were followed up by a GP - Saturday influenza immunisation clinics were available. - Cardiovascular disease screening was offered for all patients over 40. - They had provided cervical screening for 83% of eligible patients which was 2% above CCG average and 5% above national average.